9 REASONS FOR CHOOSING ENELOOPS:

 - Anything inside your emergency kit/ survival kit

-- Anything that stays in a car, truck or other vehicle
+- Anything that stays in a car, truck, or other vehicles

-- Anyghing that stays in rooms or places with great variety of temperatures
+- Anything that remains in rooms or places with significant temperature changes

 - Anything that mentions in its manual to not use Alkaline /primary cells